serokell/blog-posts/typescript-for-haskellers/article.md

 And there are a lot of such languages and language extensions: TypeScript, Kotlin JS, CoffeeScript, Scala JS, Babel, ClojureScript, etc.
 Generally, you can write web applications in almost every language.

-Because we like Haskell, maybe we can write our Web application in a functional language (or even in Haskell)?
+Because we like Haskell, could we write our web applications in a functional language (or even in Haskell)?
 The answer is yes.
 There is strongly-typed PureScript with Haskell-like syntax, purely functional Elm, Reflex framework for Haskell with GHCJS, F# with Fabel.

 Unfortunately, these don't give us proper flexibility in working with JS libraries (whose numbers are enormous) and take more time on fixing related problems.